 - Commercial waste

-- Regular waste (blue, green and clear bags)
+- Regular curbside waste (blue, green and clear bags)

-Our partners at Southeast Eco360 take containers and bins to the selected location, where they set up a clear and safe path to follow with your vehicle, in a drive-through format.
-Please follow the directions given by Southeast Eco360 staff and be patient.
+Our partners at Southeast Eco360 will bring containers and vehicles to the selected location.
+They will also set up an unobstructed and safe path for you to follow, a kind of drive-thru service.
+Please follow the instructions of the employees of Eco360 and be patient.

-To facilitate and speed up the unloading process and ensure that your load is not turned away, please sort your waste by type of material.
+In order to speed up the process and ensure that your load is not refused, we ask residents to sort their loads by type of material to facilitate the unloading.

-Glass collected at the Mobile Eco-Depot will be isolated from any other product making it easier to handle, keeping it clean and keeping glass pieces at an acceptable size.
+The glass collected at the mobile eco-depots will be isolated from any other product, which will make it easier to handle, keep it clean and keep the pieces of glass in an acceptable size.

-In comparison, the items you put in your blue bags are compacted several times in the truck and then dropped on a concrete floor at the sorting facilities.
-The sorting line is not equipped to isolate glass from other material.
-The glass will also most likely be broken down in pieces that are too small for the recycling market.
-Since it will be sent to the landfill at the end of the line, it's easier to put it in the clear bag from the start.
+In comparison, the objects you put in your bags are compressed several times in the truck and then dropped on a concrete floor in the sorting facilities.
+The sorting chain is not equipped to isolate glass from other materials.
+The glass will also most likely be broken into pieces too small for the recycling market.
+Since it will be sent to the sanitary landfill at the end of the line, it is easier to put it in the clear bag at the start.

-For the rare pieces that will survive transport, keep in mind how the sorting line is operated.
-Sorting is done by hand, and although employees wear protective gloves, the presence of pieces of glass still poses a significant risk to employees.
-It's understandable to request that glass be placed in the clear bag for safety reasons.
+For the few pieces that will survive the transport, it is necessary to keep in mind how the sorting line is operated.
+The sorting is done by hand and, although employees wear protective gloves, the presence of glass pieces still poses a non-negligible risk to employees.
+It is also requested that the glass be placed in the clear bag for safety reasons.

-Example : If you live in Sainte-Marie but missed the Eco-Depot in Bouctouche, you can take your items to a collection event in any other regional location, such as Saint-Antoine, Richibucto, Saint-Paul or even Rogersville if the date suits you better and distance is not an issue.
+Example: You live in Saint-Éouard, but missed the Mobile Eco-Depot in Bouctouche.
+You can bring your items to any collection that will take place like Saint-Antoine, Bass River, Aldouane or even Rogersville if the date suits you best and the distance does not bother you too much.

-Please note that only residents can use the service.
-Commercial and regular residential waste will not be accepted.
+Please note that only residents can benefit from the service.
+Commercial waste will not be accepted.

-Yes, the equivalent of what you can haul in a half-ton truck or utility trailer.
+You can bring us the equivalent of a half-ton truck or utility trailer.

-Some items have additional limits, such as appliances, tires and lobster traps.
-Refer to the list of accepted items for more detail.
+Some items have an additional limit, such as appliances, tires, lobster traps, etc. See the list of acceptable items for more information on these limits.

 Composting